FRED-2/fred-2/getting-started/index.md

 - [HLA Typing](https://github.com/FRED-2/Fred2/blob/master/Fred2/tutorials/HLATyping.ipynb) - This short tutorial shows how to use FRED2 for HLA typing exemplified by the usage of [OptiType](https://github.com/FRED-2/OptiType).

 ### For Advanced Users and Developers
-- [Generators and Databases](https://github.com/FRED-2/Fred2/blob/master/Fred2/tutorials/GeneratorsAndDatabaseAccess.ipynb) - This tutorial familiarizes the advanced users with internal functionalities of FRED2's data base adapters and generator functions.
+- [Databases](https://github.com/FRED-2/Fred2/blob/master/Fred2/tutorials/DBAdapterUsage.ipynb) - This tutorial familiarizes the advanced users with internal functionalities of FRED2's data base adapters.
 - [Interfaces](https://github.com/FRED-2/Fred2/blob/master/Fred2/tutorials/ImplementingNewMethods.ipynb) - This tutorial gives an overview of all abstract base classes relevant for implementing new prediction methods, or data base adapters.